microsoft/debug-adapter-protocol/overview.md

 ## What is the Debug Adapter Protocol?

-It is a significant effort to implement the UI for a new debugger for features like:
+It takes a significant effort to implement the UI for a new debugger for features like:
 - source-, function-, conditional-, and inline breakpoints,
 - variable values shown in hovers or inlined in the source,
 - multi-process and  multi-thread support,